Hnn3y/30-Days_with_Techyjaut/README.md

 # 30-Days_with_Techyjaut 🚀

-Welcome to **30-Days_with_Techyjaut**, a focused learning journey and daily project log for the month of **June 2025**, dedicated to sharpening my skills in **Backend Development** and **CAD Design**.
-This challenge is inspired by my commitment to build robust software solutions and mechanical systems, and to document my consistent growth in these core domains.
+Welcome to 30-Days_with_Techyjaut — a structured, purpose-driven learning sprint for the month of June 2025.
+This repository documents my commitment to mastering two high-impact technical domains:
+Backend Development and Computer-Aided Design (CAD).

+This challenge represents more than daily practice — it's a strategic journey to:

+Engineer scalable backend systems using modern development stacks.

+Model precise, production-ready mechanical components with industry-standard CAD tools.

+Every day of this challenge is intentionally designed to bridge software logic and mechanical design thinking, with the end goal of building solutions that are not only functional but manufacturable — a synergy crucial for full-stack system builders and product engineers.

+Whether you're a fellow developer, aspiring engineer, or tech enthusiast, this repository offers a transparent look into daily problem-solving, technical growth, and real-world applications of backend and CAD skills.

 ---